inaos/iron-array-python/doc/source/intro.rst

 * Advanced compute engine, based on LLVM, for evaluating expressions with arrays as operands, reductions and a subset of linear algebra.

 * Pervasive parallelism.
-All the operations are performed using a tuned number (see below) of the cores in the system.
+All the operations are performed using an optimal amount of threads for the system.

 * Native persistency.
 The arrays can be stored on disk and loaded very efficiently.
-Arrays can even be operated with without the need to load them first in-memory (out-of-core operation).
+Arrays can even be operated with without the need to load them in-memory (aka out-of-core operation).

 * Automatic fine-tuning based on underlying hardware.
 Important parameters of your CPU, like the number of cores or cache sizes, are automatically detected and used for optimal execution times.